cgradwohl/workshop/README.md

 - therefore you need to consider partial failures and idempotency when processing Kinesis and DynamoDB srteams with lambda.
 - Failed events should be retried and should not block the real time constraint.

+## Event Systems n AWS ie. SNS vs SQS vs EventBridge vs Kinesis
+#### Concurrency
+- SNS and EventBridge have linear concurency
+- SNS and EventBridge do not support batch messages, so 100 concurrent messages will invoke 100 concurent lambdas
+- note EventBridge has a soft limit of 4000 messages per second (send a support ticket if you need more)

+- Because SQS has batched messages it still scales linearly bu at less slope.
+- SQS concurenccy is determined by the number of poller functions that AWS runs on your behalf (starts a 5) and scales to more based on the number unique groupids of batches.

+- Kinesis has steped concurrency based on number of shards.
+- Kinesis one execution per shard by default, where you can ingest 1Mb per shard or 1000 records per second.
+- Kinesis improves concurrency per shard by allowing 10 baches of messages executed simulteancy while still guarenteeing order of messsages!

+#### Controll Concurrency
+Problem #1: Downstream Throughput Limit (Kinesis vs. SNS/ EventBridge) Let SNS produce 1000 messgages and therefore creates 1000 concuren execution of our lambda.
+Then our lambda will need to do sometthing downstrteam like talk to a DB or another service.
+This downstream lambda target may have a max throughput that cannot keep up with the infinite scale of SNS and lambda.
+a.
+SNS will retry by default.
+But if the messages are produce at high volume for an extetnded period of time then the retries themselves will fail.
+Therefore, since we need percise control of the thhroughput in this case we should uttilize Kinesis.
+The messages will be __amortized__ or safely processed later. :)
+b.
+If on the other hand we do not have this requirement of throughput for a downstream lambda target then we should use SNS/EventBridge

+Problem #2: Downstream Outage
+If the downstream lambda ttarget experiences an outage, then all of the events produces by SNS and EventBridge that triger the lambda should end up in the dead letter queue DLQ.

+With Kinesis the default is to retry until success and 1 poison message can desstroy he entire shard.
+Additional configurations are available to handle retries.

 ## TODOs:
 1. Make the Tests more reliable
 How can we make the tests more reliable/ resiliant without relying on the data from the database?